TusharDhage/aws/ec2 .md

   - Naming our SG for easier reference
   - Defining protocols which we want enabled on my instance
   - Assigning IPs which are allowed to access our instance on the said protocols
-  - Once, the firewall rules are set- Review and launch.
+  - Once, the firewall rules are set- `Review and launch`.

 ## Review Instances